Aseedholm/Pumpkin-Brush/FinalProject/milestones/README.md

 # Milestones

 Each milestone represents a task or perhaps an entire sprint that you will need to complete for your project.
 The order can be completed in any order, but note there are a few hard deadlines listed below.
+It is also possible we will learn some things in the next few weeks that you will have to incorporate into the final project.

 ## Hard Deadlines